x144k/secureblue-backup/README.md

 ## Why this exists

 rpm-ostree systems fragment state across multiple layers.
 The base image is one thing, /etc overrides are another, /var holds persistent service data, and layered packages live outside the base image entirely.
 A full-disk clone captures all of this, but it also captures the base image unnecessarily, wasting space and complicating restoration.
-A file-level backup restricted to /home misses /etc and /var entirely.
+And a file-level backup restricted to /home misses /etc and /var entirely.

 This guide documents the specific split: what to preserve, what to ignore, and how to reconstruct a working system from those pieces.
-It is not about finding a new backup tool; it is about applying existing tools correctly to an atomic filesystem layout.
+It's not about finding a new backup tool; it's about applying existing tools correctly to an atomic filesystem layout.

 ## What traditional approaches miss